sapientcoder/QuickCAML/README.md

 We're still doing testing to determine exactly what permissions are required to use this tool.
 So far, it looks like you need at least the "Manage Lists" permission in whatever site you're working with.

 ## Feedback and Feature Requests
 This is a *brand new* tool, and we want to hear from you!!
-If you have issues with certain browsers, list fields, permissions, or anything else, please use the [Issues](https://github.com/inclinetechnical/QuickCAML/issues) page in this repository to let us know!
-You can also use the Issues page to request new features.

-For example, does uploading an ASPX file work well for you as a deployment option?
-Or do you need us to provide another way to install this tool in an environment where you're working?
-Let us know!

-Also, does our approach of loading JavaScript libraries like jQuery and Knockout JS from a CDN (publicly hosted URL) work in your environment, or do you need a version that lets you locally host those files?
-That's also something we want to know.
+If something doesn't work in your browser/environment or there's something you'd like to see, please let us know!
+You can use the "Issues" page of this repository to submit bugs, issues, questions, or feature suggestions.
+You do have to be signed into GitHub to submit issues, but creating an account with them is easy and free.

 ## SharePoint & Browser Compatibility
 QuickCAML targets SharePoint 2013 (on-premise and Office 365).
 It is not supported on versions of SharePoint prior to 2013.